 All NewsBACK TO NEWS HEADLINES

-Phil Whelans - writer and performer of his own Radio 4 sitcom, My First Planet, founder member of Pros from Dover - with whom he did two series of Radio 4's The Infinite Monkey Cage.
+Phil Whelans - writer and performer of his own Radio 4 sitcom, My First Planet, founder member of sketch group Pros from Dover - with whom he did two series of Radio 4's The Infinite Monkey Cage.
 Phil has worked with everyone from Joan Rivers to Basil Brush, Al Gore to Brian Conley, Robin Williams to Giles Brandreth.
-Phil has been in It's Kevin, Brasseye, Preston Front and a number of unsuccessful radio and TV impro pilots.
-He has appeared in Showstopper: the Improvised Musical and is a Monkey Toast player.
+He's been in It's Kevin, Brasseye, Preston Front and a number of unsuccessful radio and TV impro pilots.
+He's done impro all over the world and has appeared in Showstopper: the Improvised Musical, Hamlet Improvised, Theatresports, Criminal, with David Shore in bald, and as a Monkey Toast player.

 |WANT TO TELL US ABOUT YOUR GROUP?
 EMAIL US

 ALREADY A MEMBER?
 POST NEWS STORY | LOG IN TO CALENDAR